djhmateer/djhmateer.github.io/_posts/2021-10-17-sending email via google workspace gsuite gmail with c sharp.md

 So I'm trying Workspace (and will try Office365 next) to see if emails get through.

-I'm not sending a lot of email either - mostly user login confirmations, password resets.
+I'm not sending a lot of email either - mostly user login confirmations, password resets ie transactional email.

+### TL;DR

+Postmark was working just fine.
+It was the content of my email.
+Sending via Google Workspace didn't make a difference.

-[How not to get caught in email filters]() is where I discuss this problem from an email composition side.
+[How not to get caught in spam filters with a new domain](/2021/10/18/how-to-not-get-caught-in-spam-filters-with-a-new-domain) is where I discuss this problem.

+For reference I've published this information below.

 ## 1. SMTP